beatobongco/TIL/day_notes/2017-5-8_Interview_(revised).md

 # Introduction

+Expectation setting.
 A checklist of what to make interns aware of:

 * Ask if they know what Insync is.
 * Insync mission and vision https://sites.google.com/insynchq.com/guide/?authuser=1